 Hot Tip: At this time, the Citi Prestige card is no longer available for new applicants.

-While quite a few benefits have been removed from the card recently, the Citi Prestige can still be quite valuable for those who can take advantage of the 5x Citi ThankYou points on airfare and dining purchases, $250 travel credit (can also be applied to supermarket and restaurant purchases through December 31, 2021), Priority Pass Membership, and the fourth-night-free hotel benefit that can be used twice per year.
+While quite a few benefits have been removed from the card recently, the Citi Prestige can still be quite valuable for those who can take advantage of the 5x Citi ThankYou points on airfare and dining purchases, $250 travel credit, Priority Pass Membership, and the fourth-night-free hotel benefit that can be used twice per year.

 The Citi Double Cash is touted as one of the best cash-back credit cards on the market due to its ability to earn 2% cash-back; 1% when you buy and another 1% as you pay.
 The card offers no caps on cash-back and no annual fee.